 Our success will depend in part on our ability to operate without infringing the proprietary rights of third parties.
 We are not aware of any third-party proprietary rights that our planned methods and/or products will infringe or misappropriate, but we have not conducted any freedom to operate study as we are in the earliest stages of development.
 We thus cannot guarantee that our methods and/or products and/or product candidates, or manufacture or use of our products and/or product candidates, will not infringe third-party patents.
 Furthermore, a third party may claim that we are using inventions covered by the third party's patent rights and may go to court to stop us from engaging in our normal operations and activities, including making or selling our methods and/or products and/or product candidates.
 These lawsuits are costly and could affect our results of operations and divert the attention of managerial and scientific personnel.
 Some of these third parties may be better capitalized and have more resources than us.
-There is a risk that a court would decide that we are infringing the third party's patents and would order us to stop the activities covered by the patents.
-In that event, we may not have a viable way around the patent and may need to halt other party's patents.
+There is a risk that a court would decide that we are infringing the third party's patents.
+In that event, we may not have a viable way around the patent and may need to halt commercialization of our methods and/or product andidates.
+In addition, there is a risk that a court will order us to pay the other party damages for having violated the other party's patents.
 In addition, we may be obligated to indemnify our licensors and collaborators against certain intellectual property infringement claims brought by third parties, which could require us to expend additional resources.
 The diagnostic, pharmaceutical and biotechnology industries have produced a proliferation of patents, and it is not always clear to industry participants, including us, which patents cover various types of products or methods of use.
 The coverage of patents is subject to interpretation by the courts, and the interpretation is not always uniform.